Almatamala/Almatamala/README.md

 # About me

-- 💻 I'm Software Developer with Computer Civil Engineering degree in the UDEC.
+- 💻 I'm Software Developer with Computer Civil Engineering degree in the University of Concepción (UDEC).
 - 🌱 I love learning new things and facing new challenges.
 - 🧠 I have a degree in software engineering.